Minutes from West Palm Beach, Wellington is a village bounded by the Everglades and renowned for its equestrian culture.

 The complex also offers swimming lessons and CPR and lifeguard certification courses, so check their website to see when they’re available and how much they cost.

-Peaceful Waters Sanctuary on Pierson Road in Wellington is comprised of more than 30 acres of wetlands that have been set aside to promote their natural beauty and ensure they remain undeveloped.
+These 30 acres have been set aside to promote their natural beauty and ensure they remain undeveloped.

 Featuring a two-mile loop trail full of birds and wildflowers, Okeeheelee Nature Center is conveniently located between Wellington and West Palm beach and usually isn’t very crowded.